 Rome is a bustling city, and the summer is the height of the tourist season.
 It’s hot.
 There are long lines for many of the major sights — ungodly long for things like the Colosseum.
 This can be a recipe for vacation disaster, when patience runs short and tempers flare.

 Okay, yes.
 That was a pricy tour.
 Here’s how to have the same experience for less.
-Book the after dark tour of the Colosseum, – no dinner.
+Book the night tour of the Colosseum, – no dinner.
 Then go to the restaurant website for Hotel Forum and book dinner privately.
 Save yourself around 70 euros per person, and — you will probably get a better table.
-Dark Rome’s reserved tables are at the very back of the roof garden — easily the worst tables in the restaurant.
+Viator’s reserved tables are at the very back of the roof garden — easily the worst tables in the restaurant.
 There is also a roof top bar at the Hotel Forum, one flight up steps up from the restaurant.
 After dinner drinks looking out over the Imperial Forum — wonderful.

-We also did Dark Rome’s Breakfast at the Vatican tour.
+We also did the Vatican VIP Experience: Breakfast at the Vatican tour.
 Having breakfast in the Pinecone Courtyard inside the Vatican is a very special experience, and this for me makes this one of the best Vatican tours available.
 Following breakfast, you are among the first visitors entering the Musei Vaticani.
 You’ll have a guided tour through many of the Vatican Museum galleries before visiting the Sistine Chapel.
 The tour ends inside St. Peter’s, where you are free to spend as much time as you like.
 Be aware: if you book this tour on a day there is papal mass in St. Peter’s, you will not get to see the Basilica.
 Benefit: the Vatican Museum is less crowded on those days.
 So if you have already seen St. Peter’s, this could be perfect.
 If you have not, it could be heartbreaking.
 There is a papal mass every Wednesday the pope is in Rome.
 Here is the Papal Audience Schedule.

 The last three years, I’ve traveled to Italy in the summer because work conflicts made it impossible for me to take a long vacation at other times of the year.
 No choice but to deal with the heat and the summer crowds.
-I was impressed with the Dark Rome company.
+I was impressed with the tours through Viator.
 The quality of the guides on all of the tours both years was outstanding, and if I go back to Rome with another friend who wants to see the tourist sights, I will use their services again.
 Their tours not only allowed us to do some special things, but also they saved a lot of time and frustration.

 I love the Roman Forum.
 I love standing and imagining what it would have been like to stand here 2,000 years ago.
 But in the summer, it’s HOT — and the later in the day it gets, the hotter, and more crowded it’s going to be.
 My advice, get here early.
 The Forum opens at 8:30 in the morning — get on it and be there!
 Secondly, avoid the most crowded entrance which is the one directly in front of the Forum — go instead to the Palatine Hill entrance.